erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_pattern_matching/README.md

 4. Implement Graph Pattern Matching from scratch using only the function signature
 5. Modify Graph Pattern Matching to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Graph Pattern Matching for a specific use case (e.g., nearly sorted data)
+7. Optimize Graph Pattern Matching for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Graph Pattern Matching
 9. Compare Graph Pattern Matching performance with alternative algorithms on large datasets